cjthomas730/Coffee-Math/README.md

 # Coffee-Math
-An experiment in coffee-brewing calculations.
+An experiment in using python for coffee-brewing calculations.

 ```
      )))